max-andr/relu_networks_overconfident/README.md

 evaluated on SVHN.
 <p align="center"><img src="images/motivation_svhn.png" width="650"></p>

-We can clearly see this on the two moons dataset the classifier outputs 100% confidence almost everywhere, no matter how far away the points are from the training data.
+We can clearly see this on the two moons dataset: the classifier outputs 100% confidence almost everywhere, no matter how far away the points are from the training data.
 <p align="center"><img src="images/plain_two_moons.png" width="500"></p>